chivas10111/chivas10111/README.md

 - 📄 Know about my experiences:

--I have experience in developing website using ASP.NET Core MVC, HTML, CSS, JS, especially ReactJS.
+-I have experience in developing website using HTML, CSS, JS, TypeScript especially ReactJS.

 -Beside, I used to have experience in coding the interface for POS in C++ programming language based on the designer's drawings in a company specializing in providing POS.

 -I finished the frontend course organized by LikeLion.

 -I am a frontend developer intern for Opus Solution company.
 The technologies I have used while working on projects for the company are ReactJS, AngularJS, HTML, CSS, JS, ASP.NET.

+-I am a frontend developer intern for Nam Phuong Digital Techonology company.
+The technologies I have used while working on projects for the company are ReactTypescript, Vite, Tailwindcss, Tanstack react-query, Antd, Dayjs, Lodash, MUI,....

 - ⚡ Fun fact **I am nts**